Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Introduction

-Building upon understanding these properties, we present a systematic testing process specifically designed for multi-subroutine quantum programs tailored to the intricacies of quantum programming.
-The testing process encompasses both unit testing and integration testing, with each phase addressing unique aspects of quantum program testing.
+To lay the foundation for our exploration, we investigate the critical properties that significantly affect the testing tasks of multi-subroutine quantum programs through a survey of six existing quantum libraries.
+Then, we review the testing process for multi-subroutine quantum programs to explore the possible challenges these properties bring and find solutions.
+We focus on two phases of the testing process: unit testing and integration testing.
 In unit testing, we delve into various aspects, including IO analysis, general testing criteria and principles, and crucial subtasks involved in the testing process.
 These subtasks encompass quantum relation checking, quantum structural testing, and quantum behavior testing.
 Additionally, we tackle the generation of test cases, emphasizing the significance of comprehensive coverage and the incorporation of novel testing principles.
 Transitioning to integration testing, we confront the challenges inherent in integrating quantum programs and outline strategies for ensuring efficient integration testing.
-We address considerations such as the integration order and the utilization of test doubles.
-Within this discussion, we introduce 6 novel testing principles and 3 innovative testing criteria tailored specifically for both unit and integration testing of multi-subroutine quantum programs.
+We address considerations such as the integration of different types of subroutine pairs.
+We also introduce seven novel testing principles and three innovative testing criteria tailored specifically for unit and integration testing of multi-subroutine quantum programs.

 To demonstrate the effectiveness of our proposed testing approaches, we evaluate our unit testing processes using a diverse set of 17 typical quantum subroutines.
-To gauge the efficacy of our testing criteria, we introduce a variety of mutations, including two novel types, and subject them to extensive testing on three distinct types of input states, encompassing tens of thousands of randomized inputs.
-The analysis of failures provides valuable insights into the efficacy of our testing methodology in detecting bugs.
+To gauge the efficacy of our testing criteria, we introduce various types of mutant operators, including two novel types, and subject them to extensive testing on three distinct types of input states, encompassing tens of thousands of randomized inputs.
+The analysis of failures provides valuable insights into the effectiveness of our testing methodology in detecting bugs.
 Furthermore, we present case studies centered around three representative multi-subroutine quantum programs.
-These case studies serve as concrete illustrations of the practical application and effectiveness of our proposed testing processes, principles, and criteria for multi-subroutine quantum programs.
-Our evaluation and case studies show the effectiveness of our proposed testing processes, principles, and criteria for multi-subroutine quantum programs.
+These case studies are concrete illustrations of the practical application and effectiveness of our proposed testing techniques, principles, and criteria for multi-subroutine quantum programs.
+Our evaluation and case studies show the effectiveness of our proposed testing techniques, principles, and criteria for multi-subroutine quantum programs.

 Our paper makes the following contributions: